-Use Text Lessons for your content and if you embed images, videos, or audio files, you can edit the HTML to include alt tags for images, and provide alternative audio for your videos.
+Text Lessons allow you to embed images, videos, or audio files and you can edit the HTML to include alt text for images, and provide alternative audio for your videos.

 Learn more about adding content to your Text Lessons here: How to Import and Embed Video, Image and Audio Files into a Single Page

 Closed captions are a great way to improve accessibility for a wider student audience.
 For example, adding closed captions allows students with hearing impairments to engage with your learning content.
 You may also wish to consider adding captions in other languages in order to open up your content to international learners and multi-lingual students.

 If you create a video lesson, you can upload a caption/transcript file to it!
 More on that here: Add Closed Captions to Your Videos